marcpalmer/HORN/reference-implementations/jquery/manual.md

 Call this to get/set an option on the HORN parser instance.
 Valid options are:

 * readOnly - Setting this to true prevents the auto-loader for the single "horn" instance from binding to DOM nodes, causing it to call load() instead of bind()
 * defaultModel - A default model object to apply before parsing.
 Any data from the page will be merged with this.
-* converters -
+* converter - An object that implements the convert() function to perform mapping to and from DOM and model.
+See horn-converters JS file for an example.

 ### reset()